AndyFCui/Amazon_QA_Robot/README.md

 - The dataset contains numerous lines of customer questions and answers to each question from amazon about toys.
 The questions and answers are splitted using  The questions and answers are in a csv file, but a question and answer pair shares the same QuestionID.
 We will use those questions as our training input and those answers as our targets.

 - We planned to train two different kinds of neural network models, thus to see how two different QA models perform.
-We would like to train a Bert based model (encoder only, bidirectional), RoBERTa, and an original transformer model (encoder-decoder structure).
+We would like to train a Bert based model (encoder only, bidirectional), Bert-base, and an GPT2-small model (decoder only structure).
-Also we plan to perform visualizations on the model embeddings using T-SNE, and we would also like to create several answer maps for test cases to show each of the model performances.
+Also we plan to perform visualizations training process and accuracy to show each of the model performances.
 Related work
 Question Answering Systems: Survey and Trends https://doi.org/10.1016/j.procs.2015.12.005